 Liquid Web provides a fantastic UI with powerful tools, but it’s not the most beginner-friendly.
 If you’re new at this, it may take some getting used to.

-With Liquid Web, you’ll have one dashboard to manage your account and other background services such as DNS zones, and another Managed WordPress Portal where you’ll create and manage your WordPress websites.
+Liquid Web gives you one dashboard to manage your account and other background services, and another dashboard – known as your Managed WordPress Portal – where you create and manage your WordPress websites.

-The two separate dashboards mean both are simplified and the Managed WordPress Portal is clean, polished, and streamlined.
-I have to admit that I liked the whole setup once I got used to it, even though it took me some time to figure out how to use it.
+The two separate dashboards are both simple to use, and the Managed WordPress Portal is clean and polished.
+I’ll admit that I liked the whole setup once I got used to it, even though it took me some time to figure it out.

 Automatic WordPress Updates

-It can be a pain to make sure all your WordPress websites are always up to date can be a real pain.
-Fortunately, Liquid Web takes care of this for you on the backend, even making sure none of your plugins conflict with each other before they’re implemented on your live website.
+Making sure all your WordPress websites are always up to date can be a real pain.
+Fortunately, Liquid Web takes care of that for you on the backend, while making sure none of your plugins conflict with each other before they’re implemented on your live website.

 Automatic Daily Backups

 Liquid Web automatically backs up your website(s) on a daily basis and saves these backups for 30 days.
-You’ll be able to easily restore or download them right from your Managed WordPress Portal, saving you the hassle of requesting the service from support staff.
+You’ll be able to easily restore or download them right from your Managed WordPress Portal.

-I’d say that Liquid Web is probably not the best option if you don’t have any web hosting experience.
-However, if you’re a fast learner or an experienced user, you’ll enjoy the freedom and control it gives you further down the road.
+Liquid Web is probably not the best option if you don’t have any prior web hosting experience.
+However, if you’re a fast learner or an experienced user, you’ll enjoy the freedom and control it gives you further on down the road.

 If I had high expectations for Liquid Web in one aspect, it was performance.
 After all, it’s a premium hosting provider that caters mostly to business clients.

-I also ran a Sucuri page load test.
-Surprisingly though, Liquid Web only scored an A grade instead of an A+ like a few of the other top hosts I’ve tested.
-However, this doesn’t translate to much of a difference in terms of actual loading times, with most U.S. locations loading in between 200 and 500ms.
+Sure, this doesn’t translate to much of a difference in terms of actual loading times, with most U.S. locations loading in between 200 and 500ms.
 But still, I was expecting a perfect score.

 Australia and India performed pretty badly, but this is the case with most hosts.
-What was particularly disappointing was that India actually crossed the two-second mark, which is statistically the point at which you’ll lose most of your visitors.
+What was particularly disappointing was that India actually crossed the two-second mark.
+That is the point where you start to lose a significant number of visitors.

 Live Chat Support

-I hit the Chat With A Human button in the bottom right corner of Liquid Web’s website.
-This will open a simple form you need to submit (your details are pre-filled) to initiate chat support:
+Clicking the Chat With A Human button on Liquid Web’s website opens a simple form you need to submit to initiate chat support:

-My first impression was good, as I was connected with a support agent – who, indeed, seemed to be a human – almost immediately.
+My first impression was good.
+I was connected with a support agent – who, indeed, seemed to be a human – almost immediately.

-However, at first, he misunderstood my request, which led to some confusion.
-He thought that I wanted to move my domain and DNS management to Liquid Web instead of keeping it at my current registrar and just pointing my nameservers to Liquid Web.
+However, he misunderstood my request at first, which led to some confusion.
+He thought I wanted to move my domain and DNS management to Liquid Web instead of keeping it at my current registrar and just pointing my nameservers to Liquid Web.
 Maybe I wasn’t clear enough, but it was slightly frustrating.

-To the agent’s credit, he kept his cool and eventually gave me the answer I was looking for as well as links to the step-by-step instructions.
-Still, I would’ve preferred for him to give me the instructions.
+To the human’s credit, he kept his cool and eventually gave me the answer I was looking for, as well as links to the step-by-step instructions.

 My first interaction with ticket support was also a bit hit-and-miss.

 The first positive was that I got a super-quick email response: it took only five minutes from the moment I sent the query.
-The second was that the email provided me with four different links to relevant documentation that explained how to sign up with Cloudflare and set up the CDN.
+The second was that in the email, there were four different links to relevant documentation explaining how to sign up with Cloudflare and set up my CDN.